reyco1/bump/README.md

     npm i @reyco1/bump -g

+After installation is complete.
+In order to add Bump to any project, go to the project root and run the following command and follow the instructions:

+    bump --init

 ## Command-line example
 The following command will increment your patch version as well as ask you for a commit message and then commit your code prefixing the message with your complete version number and then publishes the code.